FNNDSC/chrisomatic/README.md

 ### Configuration File

-A subset of a _ChRIS_ backend's state (users, plugins, pipelines, compute environments) can be described statically by the _ChRISomatic_ spec.
+A subset of a _ChRIS_ backend's state (users, plugins, pipelines, compute environments) can be described statically by the _ChRISomatic_ schema.

 First, create a configuration file called `chrisomatic.yml`.
 This file describes your _ChRIS_ system and what to add to it.